guruthree/google-calendar-to-palm-pilot/README.md

 Requires [pilot-link](https://github.com/jichu4n/pilot-link), [pilot-datebook](https://github.com/guruthree/pilot-datebook), and the python [iCalendar](https://github.com/collective/icalendar) library.
 Also, sorry, Python 2.7.
 Only tested under Linux.

 No warranty or guarantee is offered or implied.
 Some calendar events may not show up, repeat correctly, or may not have an alarm.
 Times may be off with respect to daylight savings times.
 Soooo much of this is untested.
+(Known issues are listed below.)

 ## Setup
 1. Install pilot-link and pilot-datebook